Prakruti Mishra: Career

+In 2006, she won the Odisha State Film Award for Best Child Actor for Sashughara Chalijibi.

 She made her debut in Ollywood as a lead actress with the film Thukool alongside Babushan.
 She then starred in more than 10 Odia feature films.
 Later she played the lead role in Omm by S3 Movies along with Sambit Acharya, Bindas Romeo, Om Sai Ram, ACP Sagarika, Mitha Mitha, etc. In 2018, she starred in Hello Arsi opposite to Partha Sarathi Ray, and the movie got the national award.

 In 2014, Mishra participated in Zee TV's India's Best Cinestars Ki Khoj.
-She went on to star in various Odia films.
-In 2018 she also played Madhura In Laal Ishq in an episodic role.

 She gained nationwide recognition for her role in Bitti Business Walli, a Hindi serial aired on &TV.

 In 2019, she participated in MTV India's Ace Of Space 2, emerging as a finalist.